Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

 GraphicOverlay overlay = findViewById(R.id.camerax_overlay);

-In addition, we can modify the BarcodeGraphic class to make it compatible with our QR code scanning results:
+You can modify the BarcodeGraphic class to make it compatible with your QR code scanning results:

 BarcodeGraphic(GraphicOverlay overlay, RectF boundingBox, TextResult barcode, boolean isPortrait) {